swaroop297/576_Project/README.md

 # 576_Project
-Group 24 - NLP Project
+# Group 24 - NLP Project

-File description
+# Description for the files in the repo

 jsonCreator.py - Creates JSON objects of the format: